Skip to content

 We don't say this to trash competitors' equipment.
 We say it because we've had to deal with these systems after they failed to meet our high expectations.

-• Daikin: They tend to struggle in our coldest weeks.
-We've seen capacity issues and reliability problems in cold weather.
-The Aurora series is marketed as cold-climate, but our field experience doesn't match the marketing.
+• Aurora series marketed as cold-climate, but our field experience doesn't match the marketing.

-• MrCool: These are DIY units sold at big box stores.
-They're not designed for cold-climate performance regardless of what the marketing says.
-The 2025 models are made by Midea and rebranded.
-There are also players in Colorado selling them as their own brand.
+• MrCool: DIY units sold at big box stores, not designed for cold-climate performance.
+2025 models are Midea rebrands.

 • Rheem: Non-Fujitsu models do not keep up in our coldest weeks.

-• Fujitsu: Decent results in single-zone applications.
-Multi-zone systems struggle with defrost.
-Their ducted units are rebranded Rheem.
-Same issues apply.
+• Fujitsu multi-zone: decent single-zone results, but multi-zone systems struggle with defrost.
+Ducted units are rebranded Rheem.

 How to Verify Before You Buy